sarnold/gitchangelog-action/README.rst

 ------------------------

 This action runs in a Docker container and requires the Ubuntu_ CI runner.
-In your workflow job configuration, you'll need to set the ``runs-on`` property to ``ubuntu-latest``::
+In your workflow job configuration, you should set the ``runs-on`` property to ``ubuntu-latest``::

     jobs:
-      metrics:
+      release:
         runs-on: ubuntu-latest

 The ``gitchangelog`` tool itself is built and tested in github CI using Linux, Macos, and Windows, so you can always generate output on your local machine as needed.